Chapter 1: Money Issues

 She was a pretty one, with long, silky black hair and deep, hazel eyes.
 Her skin was white as snow and she clad in totally black clothing, which consisted of a long-sleeved coat, with a silver sword-and-scale badge was attached on it and a dress.
 The outfit seemed to set off her fair complexion.
 She looked at Edward emotionlessly, as if they had never met before.
 But in truth, Edward knew her better than anyone else in that room.

 ‘Good day and welcome, Tsubaki.’
 Edward finally spoke while lifting his hat up a little.
 ‘What brings you here, I wonder.’

 Plebb: The lowest value currency used in this universe.
 Other types of currencies include the Midd, which worth 200 plebbs and the Knobb, which worth 50 midds.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EdwardAldenWrite a Review